wady101/Embedded-System-Design-Flow-on-MicroBlaze/lab4.md

 1. Select **Xilinx Tools > Program FPGA**.
 2. In Software Configuration, where the Processor tab says *microblaze_0*, change **ELF File to Initialize in Block RAM** to *C:\xup\embedded\2018_2_microblz\lab4\lab4.sdk\lab4\Debug\lab4.elf*
 2. Click the Program button to program the FPGA.
-3. Select lab4 in Project Explorer, right-click and select **Run As > Launch on Hardware (System Debugger)** to download the application, execute ps7_init, and execute lab4.elf
+3. Select lab4 in Project Explorer, right-click and select **Run As > Launch on Hardware (System Debugger)** to download the application, and execute lab4.elf

     <p align="center">
     <img src ="/pics/lab4/5sdkop.JPG" width="30%" height="80%"/>